mara/mara-example-project-2/README.md

 Requirements: `docker`, `docker-compose`

 Note that the `local_setup.py` file is used for local configuration when building and running the application through Docker as well.
+On that, the `local_setup.py` will be, automatically, adapted from the the `local_setup.py.example` during the initialization of the application and only if it does not exist.

-On that please, adapt the container's db-host as 'mara-postgres' at the `databases()` function for using the PostgreSQL instance defined by the `mara-postgres:dev` image at port 5432.
+Container's db-host will be set as `mara-postgres` (through the environment variable POSTGRES_HOST) at the `databases()` function for using the PostgreSQL instance defined by the `mara-postgres:dev` image at port 5432.
+In order to optimize the PostgreSQL instance for ETL workloads, consider tuning the [mara-postgres.conf](.scripts/docker/postgres/mara-postgres.conf) file.

+A `.env.example` file is provided for defining the project environment variables to be take into account.
+Optionally, please copy and adapt the default values to the `.env` file.

 Build the images, create and start the containers: